eXascaleInfolab/StaTIX/README.md

 ```
 To infer types without the ground-truth available with the implicit output to the `inpDataset.cnl`: `./run.sh inpDataset.rdf`.
 To infer types with available ground-truth for the sampled reduced dataset or using another typed dataset with similar structure, performing output to the `results.cnl`: `./run.sh -g gtSample.rdf -o results.cnl inpDataset.rdf`.
 To infer types on multiple resolution levels (besides the whole dataset scope): `./run.sh -a inpDataset.rdf`.

+> StaTIX uses all available relations to form similarity matrix, which causes *OutOfMemory* exception for the large datasets.
+If you would like to it for large datasets, then you will need to reset all properties weights that are less than the median weight.
+This option might be added to the CLI interface soon...

 ### Compilation